 Sophisticated travelers should consider renting a villa at The Strabon.
 This elegant property features luxurious villas and rooms, as well as an outdoor pool, a great restaurant, and a bar.

-If you’re after a cheaper place to stay in Tulum, consider checking-in at the LiveTulum.
-This aparthotel features air-conditioned rooms, buffet breakfast, and a great location.
+If you’re after a cheaper place to stay in Tulum, consider checking in at the LiveTulum.
+This aparthotel features air-conditioned rooms, a buffet breakfast, and a great location.

 After a night in Tulum, it’s time to hit the road for your most intense day, driving-wise of course.
 We recommend setting off early in the morning, as the first milestone of the day is 2 hours away.

 Most certainly!
 Lake Bacalar is a great under-the-radar destination that you’ll pass on your drive to Calakmul anyway, it’s definitely worth dropping by at least for a short visit.